|Don’t have time to read the full article? Here are the highlights|

 – Robust, enterprise-level POS features

 – In-house payment processing available through NCR, but little transparency when it comes to payment processing fees

 – Limited customer service and technical support hours

 – Best for global QSR and FSR brands

 Shopping for a new restaurant POS system means comparing some of the biggest names out there and that includes TouchBistro vs Aloha.

 Both TouchBistro and Aloha are popular POS systems used by restaurants around the world.
 But while these two providers may offer similar products, there are some major differences between the systems.
 From hardware to payment processing solutions, the variations between TouchBistro and the Aloha POS make each system best for very different types of restaurants.

-Of course, spotting these differences isn’t always easy – unless you commit to hours of online research and watching countless demos.
+Of course, spotting these differences isn’t always easy – unless you commit to hours of online research reading TouchBistro and Aloha POS reviews.